Sitefinity/Sitefinity-CLI/README.md

 **NOTE** The tool uses the page's 'UrlName' property OR the page template's 'Name' property to identify the page/page template that it created.
 The format has a suffix of (migrated to Decoupled).
 This is done to avoid conflicts with existing pages/page templates.

+**NOTE** The tool only uses data from the published pages/page templates.
+Draft/temp changes are not migrated.

 ### Migrating hierarchies
 * When a page template is selected, first the parent page templates are migrated.
 Migration cannot happen otherwise.
 * If there are parent page templates automatically migrated, they will be automatically published.